izaakm/fundamentals-hpc/docs/slurm.md

 1. Other lines that begin with a hash `#` are **comments**: comments are just for us humans; bash will ignore them.
 1. All other lines (not comments) contain commands.
-1. Commands are separated by into 'words' by spaces.
+1. Commands are separated into 'words' by spaces.
 You can use quotes `"` to tell bash that everything in the quotes is a single 'word'.
 1. Load research software using the `module` command.
     - Check the output of `module avail` to see if your software is installed.